 Removing your third set of molars, commonly known as wisdom teeth, can prevent a multitude of dental problems because most people don’t have enough room for these molars in their mouth.
 This can lead to teeth crowding, infected teeth, or pain.

 By seeing Dr. St. George semiannually for your dental checkup along with regularly flossing and brushing, you’re greatly reducing your risk of cavities and gum disease, which are two huge factors in why teeth are removed.

-If you’re concerned about your oral health and would like to have a dental checkup, call St. George Family Dental today or schedule your appointment online.
+If you’re concerned about your oral health and would like to have a dental checkup, call St. George Family Dental today.